abhishek-kumar-code/Redfish_Public/Specification.md

 ##### Resource retrieval requests

-Clients request resources by issuing GET requests to the URI for the individual Resource.
-The URI for a Resource may be obtained from a [resource identifier property](#resource-identifier-property) returned in a previous request (for example, within the [links](#links-property) clause of a previously returned resource).
+Clients request resources by issuing GET requests to the URI for the individual resource.
+The URI for a resource may be obtained from a [resource identifier property](#resource-identifier-property) returned in a previous request (for example, within the [links](#links-property) clause of a previously returned resource).
 Services may, but are not required to, support the convention of retrieving individual properties of a Resource by appending a segment containing the property name to the URI of the resource.

 ###### Query parameters

-When the Resource addressed is a Resource Collection, the client may use the following paging query options to specify that a subset of the Members of that Resource Collection be returned.
+When the resource addressed is a Resource Collection, the client may use the following paging query options to specify that a subset of the Members of that Resource Collection be returned.
 These paging query options apply to the Members property array of a Resource Collection.

 | Attribute | Description                                                                                                                                                                | Example                   |
 | ---       | ---                                                                                                                                                                        | ---                       |